brooklynrail/brooklynrail-platform/content/events/2022/01/a-dream-life-claire-messud.md

 ---
 title: "A Dream Life: Claire Messud "
 deck: Featuring Messud and Will Chancellor
-summary: "Author Claire Messud joins author Will Chancellor for a conversation on the publication of her novel A Dream Life, published in January of 2022 by Tablo Tales.
-We conclude with a poetry reading. "
+summary: "Author Claire Messud joins Rail Fiction Editor Will Chancellor for a conversation on the publication of Messud's novel A Dream Life.
+We conclude with a reading from the book. "
 people:
   - person: claire-messud
   - person: will-chancellor